 - Offspring of males with a mtDNA pathogenic variant are not at risk of inheriting the variant.

 - The risk to other family members depends on the genetic status of the proband's mother.

-- If she has a mtDNA mutation, her sibs and mother are also at risk.
+- If she has a mtDNA pathogenic variant, her sibs and mother are also at risk.

 Related Genetic Counseling Issues

 Phenotypic variability.
-Family members with the MT-TL1 mutation m.3243A>G are more likely to have non-MELAS manifestations (i.e., diabetes mellitus, hearing loss).
+Family members with the MT-TL1 pathogenic variant m.3243A>G are more likely to have non-MELAS manifestations (i.e., diabetes mellitus, hearing loss).

-The phenotype of an individual with a mtDNA mutation results from a combination of factors including the severity of the mutation, the percentage of mutant mitochondria (mutational load), and the organs and tissues in which they are found (tissue distribution).
+The phenotype of an individual with a mtDNA pathogenic variant results from a combination of factors including the severity of the pathogenic variant, the percentage of mutated mitochondria (mutational load), and the organs and tissues in which they are found (tissue distribution).
 Different family members often inherit different percentages of mutant mtDNA and therefore can have a wide range of clinical symptoms.